chxrlix/Blimbus-Game-Obsidian-Board/Game Script/Chapter 1/Blimbening Intro.md

 (The camera pans to the side as if it were aimed at the dark wall of an alley, showing Blimbus sprinting down the road.
 It cuts to a side tracking view of Blimbus, who runs into a temporary sign pole.
 He looks up to see "UNDER CONSTRUCTION.")

-b8: "Noooooo no no-" (He says, looking around frantically, spotting a Bophite in a hard hat and reflective gear.)
+b9: "Noooooo no no-" (He says, looking around frantically, spotting a Bophite in a hard hat and reflective gear.)

-b9: "Hey there ma'am!
-Do you think there's any way I could get through this construction, I have an interview in a couple minutes and its just...
+b10: "Hey there ma'am!
+Do you think there's any way I could get through this construction, I promised a friend I'd help him out in a few minutes, and his joint is...
 RIGHT past where you guys are building."
 (Blimbus says with a chuckle, trying to stay as lighthearted as possible.)

 w1: "Unless you can climb your way through, which I don't advise, you're square out of luck, bluebud."
 (She says, Blimbus exhaling.)

 (We get a shot of Blimbus stepping up to the construction, resting on his face, determined.)

-b10: "This shouldn't be too bad..."
+b11: "This shouldn't be too bad..."

 **END OF SCENE